Memories Cafe

 Here’s a little bit of background as to why we think the Cafe is important and will become an integral part of our Scout Group:

 When we realised how large and varied our archive is, we thought we should use it for community support.
-To progress this we spoke to Alzheimer Scotland with a view to us setting up a monthly coffee afternoon for everyone in our area, including Scouts/former Scouts, and anyone who has a Scout connection, especially those who have dementia and their carers (equally the carer could have been a Scout), using the archive as a talking point to bring back memories.
-If you have no Scout connection, you’ll also be welcome to visit us to see our archive, have a cuppa and a chat.
+To progress this we spoke to Alzheimer Scotland with a view to us setting up a monthly coffee afternoon for everyone in our community, including Scouts/former Scouts, and anyone who has a Scout connection, especially those who have dementia and their carers (equally the carer could have been a Scout), using the archive as a talking point to bring back memories.
+If you have no Scout connection, you’ll also be welcome to visit us to see our archive, have a cuppa and a chat, as our history is closely linked to Renfrew’s history.

 We’re delighted that Alzheimer Scotland are happy to support us and assisted by providing Dementia Awareness Sessions.
 The Sessions were very interesting and informative in helping us prepare for our Memories Cafe, so our sincere thanks to Carolyn Irvine, the Renfrewshire Dementia Adviser for giving up her evenings to lead the Sessions.